-'''

-pre-commit run --files your_script.R
+pre-commit run --files your\script.R

-'''

-Alternatively, you can configure pre-commit to run on the staged files before every commit (i.e. git commit), by installing it as a git hook using
+Alternatively, you can configure pre-commit to run on the staged files before every commit (i.e. git commit), by installing it as a git hook using pre-commit install git commit --no-verify git commit -n or uninstall the pre-commit hook pre-commit uninstall

-'''

-pre-commit install

-'''

 Pre-commit hooks are used to inspect the code that is about to be committed.
 The commit will be aborted if files are changed or if any issues are found that cannot be fixed automatically.
-Some issues cannot be fixed (easily), so to bypass the check, run or uninstall the pre-commit hook
+Some issues cannot be fixed (easily), so to bypass the check, run